eddiedunn/pywhisper-dictation/README.md

 # pywhisper-dictation

-Simple Python Tkinter GUI App using whisper from OpenAI to record and transcribe (in 99 languages) speech audio using the Whisper models from openai.
+Simple Python Tkinter GUI App using whisper from OpenAI (https://github.com/openai/whisper) to record and transcribe speech audio in 99 languages using the Whisper models from openai.
 You can control the application using both the graphical user interface (GUI) and keyboard shortcuts.

 Notes:

     - Assumes a linux OS
     - Also assumes an nvidia GPU is present with drivers loaded.
+    - Default model is English only for speed.

 ![Screen Shot](images/screen_shot.png)